unplugin/unplugin-imagemin/README.md

 ###### Features

-- 🦾 High Performance based on squoosh and rust / wasm
+- 🦾 High Performance based on squoosh with rust & wasm
 - ✨ Multiple picture formats can be configured
 - 🪐 Compress the code at build time
 - 🌈 You can convert different picture types at build time
 - 😃 Caching mechanism

-## TODO

-- transform with unplugin context
-- use cache in node_modules
-- refactor user options
-- Various types of pictures （Svg is not supported）
-- pref If there is this type or picture, then continue to go down.
-- transform get global ctx || context
-- resolve generateBundle callback replace code
-- Attribute compress test error
-- Css module conversion

 ## Installation